dreamseekerfromn/profile/README.md

 Sung Yi

-10.2 Pursuit Fellower | Graduated University of Missouri - St.Louis in 2017, (bachelor's degree of computer science)
+10.2 Pursuit Fellow | Graduated University of Missouri - St.Louis in 2017, (bachelor's degree of computer science)

 I am currently studying to be full stack developer.